ncase/anxiety/scenes/act4.md

 b: Then therapists should say *acknowledge*, not *accept*.

-h: Yeah come to think of it, "accept" is really unhelpful.
+h: Yeah come to think of it, "accept" is kinda confusing.

 b: Well, I *acknowledge* that.